dogweather/forkful/content/en/php/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?
-Writing a text file in PHP involves creating or opening a file and inserting content into it.
-Programmers do this to persist data, like user-generated content or logs, beyond the lifecycle of the program.

 ## How to:
 PHP natively supports file writing through functions like `file_put_contents`, `fopen` together with `fwrite`, and `fclose`.
 Here is how to use them: